flagist0/pypavlok/README.rst

 pypavlok
 ========

-Unofficial Python Bluetooth controller module for Pavlok
+Unofficial Python Bluetooth Pavlok API

 Official `Pavlok API <https://github.com/EastCoastProduct/pavlokjs>`_ makes requests to cloud service to send message to your tablet which will send Bluetooth command to your device.
 Maybe it works for tablet apps, but it is a quite clumsy way to zap people.

+This package controls Pavlok directly with Bluetooth commands.

 --------------
 Requirements
 --------------
 * Bluetooth 4 compatible adapter (Pavlok uses Bluetooth Low Energy)
 * Bluez
-* gattlib to interface gatttool
+* gattlib to interface gatttool.
 Be sure to install boost-python, boost-thread and glib2 as its dependencies
 * Python 2.7
-* Linux

-  I haven't tested with anything else
+* Linux (I haven't tested the code with anything else)

 --------------
 Usage